Become an expert in the identification and culture of tropicals

 Describe the taxonomy and culture of Herbs, Vegetables and Fruits in tropical conditions.

-HOT DRY AREAS
+GROWING IN HOT DRY AREAS

 Water is the most important commodity in an area which is dry.
 Rain is infrequent, although it may be torrential when it does occur and will be responsible for flash flooding followed by great bursts of greenery and growth which soon wilts once the excess moisture has evaporated.
 The problem posed for the dry climate gardener is how to conserve this excess water and make the most efficient use of it until the next rains occur.